Remembering the men from the Kingsdown and Creekside Cluster

 On 9th September 1914, at Blackboy Hill, Western Australia, John was described as standing 5 feet and 10¾ inches tall.
 His chest expansion range was between 35½ and 37½ inches.
 Fair skinned, his eyes were grey-green and his hair brown.
 He had a scar to his right-forehead.

-Australian Records shows that John Crump Millgate was awarded the 1914-1915 Star, Victory and British War Medals:-
+Australian Records shows that John Crump Millgate was awarded the 1914-1915 Star, British War and Victory Medals:-

 John Crump Millgate's arrival at the Western Front was extremely circuitous and features several episodes of serious illness that prevented him serving with his unit in Egypt, Salonika and Gallipoli.